 Fig 7 - Security Group Application

-If you wish to set up a default for a user as in the example at the beginning of this article, you would use the option of 'Replace existing values with this selection'.
+If you wish to set up a default other then 'Everyone' you would use the option of 'Replace existing values with this selection'.
 This is because by default every record is assigned a security group of 'Everyone' - this option will remove 'Everyone' and replace with your selection.

 Press [Save] on each form to go back to the Automation Rule.
 Now it will detail the Action along with the default Security Group(s) you have selected.